Blender 4.2 LTS Worked Examples

 For CGI I use Blender.
 It's free software, and can be downloaded as an executable for Mac OS and Ubuntu Linux and Windows, or built from source.
 I'll work through examples of digital paintings I created in Blender illustrating a female model, trees, wine glasses, lakes, fences, hats, ocean, sun and outdoor scene lighting, backdrops.

 Blender is super powerful and will take time to learn.
 Begin by watching the Blender 3.0 Beginner Tutorial Series by Andrew Price, then follow his more advanced tutorials at Blender Guru.
 CG Cookie has advanced tutorials, e.g. Jonathan Williamson's Female Character Modeling series.
 Blender's Web Site has more tutorials and the user manual.
-When you get stuck, search the web with google, look into user forums such as Blender Stack Exchange and Blender Artists.

 All works are Copyright © 1986-2024 by Sean Erik O'Connor.
 All Rights Reserved